Criticism of ESPN: LeBron James' "Decision"

-NCAA Basketball coverage
+NCAA basketball coverage

 ESPN is often accused of having a bias towards certain college basketball teams, including those in the Atlantic Coast Conference (ACC), particularly the Duke Blue Devils and North Carolina Tar Heels as well as the Kentucky Wildcats of the Southeastern Conference.
 ESPN maintains a broadcast rights agreement with the ACC that runs through the 2026–2027 season, which provides additional football, men's and women's basketball and Olympic sports coverage on a variety of platforms, suggesting that the bias may have a financial motivation.

 Dick Vitale is often criticized for being a "homer" for Duke, especially for Coach Mike Krzyzewski, as well as most teams within the ACC.
 He is also known for mentioning Duke frequently during broadcasts, even when the Blue Devils are not playing.
 Former Temple University head coach John Chaney once said "You can't get Dick Vitale to say 15 words without Duke coming out of his mouth".

+Auburn vs. Kentucky (March 1, 2025)

+On March 1, 2025, ESPN suffered a malfunction with its broadcast truck during the Auburn Tigers/Kentucky Wildcats NCAA Division I men's basketball game televised on ABC with 12:26 left in the 2nd half.
+According to a statement by ESPN, a generator that was connected to the truck at Rupp Arena caught on fire, causing them to lose power and knock the game off the air.
+The game was then moved to ESPNews due to the Pittsburgh Penguins/Boston Bruins National Hockey League game that was also scheduled for broadcast on ABC (Had the technical issues not occurred, the first few minutes of the Penguins/Bruins game would have likely aired on ESPNews and would be moved to ABC once the Auburn/Kentucky game concluded).
+Many fans and viewers were angry and took to social media to express their displeasure with ESPN over the way they handled the technical problem.

+NCAA football coverage

+ESPN was accused of being too negative in regards to its coverage of the 2024–25 College Football Playoff.
+ESPN in general was accused of spending the entire first weekend of the playoffs on December 20–21 bashing the participating schools, criticizing fans, and overall making the broadcasts a miserable experience for viewers.

+On January 20, 2025, ESPN received complaints after President Donald Trump unexpectedly appeared to deliver a brief speech during halftime of the College Football Playoff National Championship, mere hours after his second inauguration.
+ESPN soon released a statement justifying its decision, arguing that it is a common practice that occurs during major sporting events.